-Epidiolex (cannabidiol), an oral medication developed by GW pharmaceuticals, is approved by the U.S. Food and Drug Administration for the treatment of seizures in Lennox-Gastaut syndrome and Dravet syndrome, ages 1 and older.
+Epidiolex is an oral cannabidoil medication developed by GW Pharmaceuticals and approved in the U.S. to treat seizures in patients with Lennox-Gastaut syndrome and Dravet syndrome, ages 1 and older.
 The European Commission and the Scottish Medical Council also approved Epidiolex for patients ages 2 and older, under the brand name Epidyolex, as an add-on therapy to clobazam.

 How does Epidiolex work?

 Epidiolex is an oral cannabidiol solution derived from the cannabis or marijuana plant.
-Cannabidiol is a non-psychoactive extract from marijuana, which means that Epidiolex does not have the characteristic “high” effect that is associated with marijuana use.
+Cannabidiol is a non-psychoactive extract from marijuana.
+This means that Epidiolex does not have the characteristic “high” effect of marijuana.

-Cannabis products have been used to treat seizures for centuries but the exact mechanism of action is unclear.
+Doctors have used cannabis products to treat seizures for centuries.
+However, their exact mechanism of action is unclear.
 A seizure is the result of abnormal brain activity.
 The endocannabinoid system (ECS) of the brain and spinal cord plays a vital role in modulating several essential neurological functions, including the release of hormones and the activity of nerve cells.
 Cannabidiol may exert an anti-seizure effect by indirectly regulating ECS activity.
 It may also modulate the levels of calcium, which is essential for the proper communication between nerve cells.

 Epidiolex in clinical trials

-Epidiolex has been evaluated for the treatment of seizures associated with Lennox-Gastaut syndrome and Dravet syndrome.
-The key studies conducted in Lennox-Gastaut syndrome patients are summarized below.
+Researchers have evaluated Epidiolex for the treatment of seizures associated with Lennox-Gastaut syndrome and Dravet syndrome.
+The key studies they conducted in Lennox-Gastaut syndrome patients are indicated below.

-An international Phase 3 study (NCT02224560) compared the safety and efficacy of Epidiolex versus a placebo in patients, ages 2 to 55.
-A total of 225 patients were enrolled in this study at sites in the U.S., France, Spain, and the U.K. Patients were randomly grouped to receive either 20 mg/kg of Epidiolex, 10 mg/kg of Epidiolex, or a placebo daily for 14 weeks.
-The median reduction in atonic seizure frequency during the treatment period was 41.9% in patients taking 20 mg/Kg of Epidiolex, 37.2% in those taking 10 mg/kg of Epidiolex, and 17.2% in the placebo group, according to results published in The New England Journal of Medicine.
-Adverse events were most common in the highest Epidiolex dose group and included sleepiness, diarrhea, and decreased appetite.
+An international Phase 3 study (NCT02224560), called GWPCARE3, compared the safety and efficacy of Epidiolex versus a placebo in patients, ages 2 to 55.
+A total of 225 patients enrolled in this study.
+Researchers randomly grouped patients and gave them either 20 mg/kg of Epidiolex, 10 mg/kg of Epidiolex, or a placebo daily for 14 weeks.
+The median reduction in atonic seizure frequency during the treatment period was 41.9% in patients taking 20 mg/kg of Epidiolex, 37.2% in those taking 10 mg/kg of Epidiolex, and 17.2% in those taking the placebo.
+Researchers published these results in The New England Journal of Medicine.
+Adverse events were most common in the highest Epidiolex dose group and included sleepiness, diarrhea, and low appetite.

-A Phase 3 multicenter study (NCT02224690) conducted in the U.S., the Netherlands, and Poland evaluated the efficacy of Epidiolex as an add-on therapy for atonic seizures in patients who did not respond to other treatments alone.
-A total of 171 patients, ages 2 to 55, were randomly grouped to receive either 20 mg/kg of oral Epidiolex or a placebo daily for 14 weeks.
-The frequency of atonic seizures was reduced by a median of 43.9% in the Epidiolex group compared to 21.8% in the placebo group in a month, according to results published in the journal The Lancet.
-Diarrhea, decreased appetite, fever, sleepiness, and vomiting were the most common side effects.
+A Phase 3 multicenter study (NCT02224690), GWPCARE4 evaluated the efficacy of Epidiolex as an add-on therapy for atonic seizures in patients who did not respond to other treatments alone.
+A total of 171 patients, ages 2 to 55, took part.
+They received either 20 mg/kg of oral Epidiolex or a placebo daily for 14 weeks.
+The frequency of atonic seizures was reduced by a median of 43.9% in the Epidiolex group compared to 21.8% in the placebo group in a month.
+These results appeared in the medical journal The Lancet.
+Diarrhea, low appetite, fever, sleepiness, and vomiting were the most common side effects.

-A Phase 3 extension study (NCT02224573), which included participants from previous placebo-controlled studies of Epidiolex, recruited 681 patients with Lennox-Gastaut syndrome or Dravet syndrome.
+A Phase 3 extension study (NCT02224573), GWPCARE5, which included participants from previous placebo-controlled studies of Epidiolex, recruited 681 patients with Lennox-Gastaut syndrome or Dravet syndrome.
 The follow-up duration for the study is five years.
 Overall, 366 out of 368 patients joined the extension study.
 The results after three years showed a reduction of 48%–68% in total seizures, indicating that long-term use of Epidiolex continues to reduce seizures without new safety concerns.
 Researchers expected to complete the study in June 2020 but it may still be ongoing.

 A new Phase 4 study (NCT04133480) will assess the impact of Epidiolex on the cognitive abilities of children with Lennox-Gastaut syndrome, ages 3 to 10.
 The 30-week open-label study aims to enroll a total of 116 patients.
-For the first seven days, participants will receive 5 mg/kg of oral Epidiolex, and the dose will be increased and maintained at 10 mg/kg daily for the rest of the study.
-The dosage may be increased further to 20 mg/kg daily if deemed necessary by the investigators.
+For the first seven days, participants will receive 5 mg/kg of oral Epidiolex.
+This dose will be increased and maintained at 10 mg/kg daily for the rest of the study.
+The investigators may further increase the dosage to 20 mg/kg daily if clinically warranted.
 The National Institutes of Health Toolbox Cognition Battery will be used to assess cognitive function.
-The study has not started enrolling participants yet.

 Lennox-Gastaut syndrome News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified healthcare providers with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.